thep1geon/hoax/README.md

 A little road map to keep me on track.
 This will me modified as I go along of course.

-The idea here is to get the Hoax Virtual Machine (HVM) up and running the bare minimum before we start tackling actual Hoax source code.
+The idea here is to get the Hoax Virtual Machine (HXVM) up and running the bare minimum before we start tackling actual Hoax source code.
 We are *not* trying to make the next JVM by any means, but we still want our VM to be useful.

 - [ ] Hoax Virtual Machine
     - [x] Interpret hand-made VM chunks of code
-    - [ ] Call C functions from the HVM
+    - [ ] Call C functions from the HXVM
 - [x] Start compiling Hoax to HVM byte code
     - [x] Parsing
     - [ ] Other semantic analysis